Famous vineyard sites

 Tips for Tourists

-Moreover, the Springiersbacher Hof is an estate, managed by Michael Borchert and his family.
+The Springiersbacher Hof is an estate, managed by Michael Borchert and his family.
 They cultivate 3.5 ha of vines in and near Ediger.
-In the meantime, they do not only offer a Vinothek, but also a restaurant, café and a number of rooms and apartments.
+They offer a Vinothek, restaurant, café and a number of rooms and apartments.
 Their historic wine cellar is a perfect setting for sampling Osterlämmchen wines.
 The property is one of several formerly owned by the Augustinian monastery Springiersbach.
 The family purchased it in 1806, in the aftermath of secularization (ediger-mosel.de).